A ‘Memory Cafe’ starts here in Wiveliscombe.Starts on September 19th at Silver Street Centre Wiveliscombe.

-3. Memory cafes are run by people (including volunteers) who have experience and training in dementia, so you should receive a warm welcome.
+3. Our Memory cafe will run by people (including volunteers) who have experience and can offer you support and encouragement so you should receive a warm welcome.
 If you want to have a chat or get some help or advice, a support team might be available.
-A memory café is not the same as a memory clinic where a formal diagnosis of dementia can be made.
+(A memory café is not the same as a memory clinic where a formal diagnosis of dementia can be made)

 Benefits of going to a memory café

-You can both socialise and chat with other like-minded people, and curb feelings of loneliness and isolation.
+You (and your carer) can both socialise and chat with other like-minded people, and curb feelings of loneliness and isolation.

 You can talk about personalissues that you might be worried about, with people who understand.